sagemath/sagewiki_to_gh-2022-10-10/days4/projects/mottos.md

  * SAGE: It's more addictive than Wikipedia.
 (D. Harvey)

- * SAGE: Because Maxima doesn't have somebody like William.
+ * SAGE: Because Maxima doesn't have somebody like William

- * That's what makes SAGE great!
-(W. Stein, when asked if it was possible to modify upstream sources)